sgoldenlab/simba/docs/classifier_validation.md

-# Classifier Validation
+# Post-classification Validation (detecting false-positives)

-Classifier validation generates videos in the project that contains all the bouts of the target behavior that the machine predicts.
+Post-classification validation generates a video for each .CSV in the project that contains the concatenated clips of all the events of the target behavior that the predictive classifier identifies.

 ![](/images/classifiervalidation1.PNG)

-- `Seconds` is the seconds to add at the starting of a bout and the end of the bout.
-Let's say there was a bout of **2 seconds of an attack**, entering 1 in the **Seconds** entry box will add 1 second before the 2 second attack and 1 second after.
+- `Seconds` is the duration to add in seconds to the start of an event and to the end of the event.
+Let's say there was a event of **2 seconds of an attack**, entering 1 in the **Seconds** entry box will add 1 second before the 2 second attack and 1 second after.

 - `Target` is the target behavior to implement into this step.